 META: CoolSculpting (fat freezing) reduces fat without surgery.
 Little to no downtime.
 Learn about CoolSculpting cost, see before and after results, and more.

-URL:/CoolSculpting--Costa-Mesa[LOCATION]
+URL:/CoolSculpting-Cerritos-Costa-Mesa

-COOLSCULPTING | FREEZE FAT IN ERRITOS AND COSTA MESA[LOCATION]
+COOLSCULPTING | FREEZE FAT IN CERRITOS AND COSTA MESA

 CoolSculpting is the #1 non-surgical fat reduction treatment in the world.
 Also known as Cryolipolysis, CoolSculpting eliminates stubborn bulges by freezing fat cells to death.
 This popular procedure tackles problem areas notorious for resisting diet and exercise.
 These areas include belly fat, love handles, thigh fat, double chins, and more.
 Most importantly, CoolSculpting is FDA cleared and scientifically demonstrated to be safe and effective.
 This makes the fat freezing procedure the ideal, non-invasive alternative to liposuction for men and women who want a slim, sculpted physique without surgery or downtime.